On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 \emph{What are the limits of fairness when allocating goods to strategic agents with private preferences?} To address this, it is natural to first ask:

 \emph{Which mechanisms for allocating goods to strategic agents are strategy-proof (truthful)?} Indeed, similarly to Amanatidis et al. \cite{AmanatidisBCM17} we approach the first question by initially aiming to address the second.
-So, first, we seek a characterization of truthful mechanisms and then address the first question using the fact that every mechanism in the limited set of truthful mechanisms has poor fairness guarantees.
+So, {we first} seek a characterization of {deterministic} truthful mechanisms and then address the first question using the fact that every mechanism in the limited set of truthful mechanisms has poor fairness guarantees.

-Addressing the characterization question is challenging, as even when one restricts attention to consider only the case of partition mechanisms for two agents, the characterized truthful mechanisms (as presented by \cite{AmanatidisBCM17}) are very involved.
+Addressing the characterization question is challenging, as even when one restricts attention to consider only the case of partition mechanisms for two agents, the characterized truthful mechanisms are very involved.
 Currently, extending this characterization without any additional assumptions seems out of reach.
 We thus restrict our attention to mechanisms that do not care about the naming of the goods.
-These are called \emph{neutral} allocation mechanisms in the literature (or in the context of shares, they are called \emph{name-independent} in \cite{BF22}).
-Central fairness notions do not depend on good names, for example, the maximin share (MMS)\cite{Budish11}, and the notion of \emph{envy-free-up-to-one-good (EF1)}~\cite{Budish11,LMMS04}.\footnote{See \cref{sec:implications-fair} for the definitions of MMS and EF1.} Similarly, commonly used allocation mechanisms, such as the Round Robin algorithm\footnote{In the Round Robin algorithm agents cycle picking goods in turns.} and the ``cut and choose'' procedure, are neutral.
-There are other (non-truthful) neutral algorithms for fair allocation, including ones with constant MMS approximation.
+These are called \emph{neutral} allocation mechanisms in the literature (or, in the context of shares, they are called \emph{name-independent} in \cite{BF22}).
+Central fairness notions do not depend on good names, for example, the maximin share (MMS)\cite{Budish11}, and the notion of \emph{envy-free-up-to-one-good (EF1)}~\cite{Budish11,LMMS04}.\footnote{ See \cref{sec:implications-fair} for the definitions of MMS and EF1.} Similarly, commonly used allocation mechanisms, such as the Round Robin algorithm and the ``cut and choose'' procedure, are neutral.
+There are other neutral (non-truthful) algorithms for fair allocation, including ones with constant MMS approximation.

 When restricting to neutral mechanisms, the characterization of \cite{AmanatidisBCM17} boils down to mechanisms in which, for some $k$, the first agent picks $k$ goods, and the other gets the rest.
-Observe that these mechanisms are actually ``serial-quota" partition mechanisms for two agents.
+Observe that these mechanisms are actually ``serial-quota'' partition mechanisms for two agents.
 In this paper, we ask for a characterization result beyond two agents and when allowing the mechanism to leave goods unallocated, and as serial-quota mechanisms play a central role in our result, we next discuss these mechanisms.

 A \emph{serial-quota mechanism} is a mechanism where there is a predefined order over agents and a predefined quota (number of goods) for each agent, where both the order and quotas are independent of preferences.
 Each agent, in turn, according to the predefined order, picks a set of goods no larger than her quota from the remaining goods.